MohJumper/VisualAduitoryModality/README.md

 Now focus on the image
 Now focus on the sound

-#### From the cvs.
-Files there are only five columns that we care about:
+#### From the csv. files there are only five columns that we care about:

 Opening_text	stim_ending_t	visbility	soundvolume	key_resp_2.rt